samvera/samvera.org/markdown/the-community/contribute.md

 date: "2024-05-01"
 ---

-## The Samvera Community persists because of many types of contributions – of code, volunteer time, and money – that maintain our community infrastructure.
+ The Samvera Community persists because of many types of contributions – of code, volunteer time, and money – that maintain our community infrastructure.

-### Financial Contributions
+#### Financial Contributions

 Samvera infrastructure is supported by [Samvera Partner dues](https://samvera.org/the-community/samvera-partners) as well as contributions from other institutions that value the community.
-Contributions are always welcome and appreciated.
-See the latest [Samvera Annual Report](https://samvera.org/news-and-events/samvera-annual-report) for details of how Samvera uses contributed funds.
+Contributions are always welcome and appreciated, and are used to support shared staffing and infrastructure for critical community work.

  To make a one-time or annual contribution outside of Partnership, please [contact Heather Greer Klein, Samvera Community Manager](mailto:heather@samvera.org).

-#### Thank you to our 2024 Donors:
+#### Thank you to our 2025 Donors: